node-formidable/formidable/README.md

 ### Why the fork?

- * This module uses the Node.js v0.10 streams properly, *even in Node.js v0.8*
+ * This module uses the Node.js v0.10 streams properly
  * It will not create a temp file for you unless you want it to.
  * Counts bytes and does math to help you figure out the `Content-Length` of the final part.